 Herbal teas are popular and have many potential benefits, but let’s face it, they’re pretty similar to one another and aren’t normally that exciting.
 Yerba mate is the exception to that pattern.
 The tea itself comes from South America and it’s traditionally served in a gourd with a metal straw.
 It’s in a class all of its own.
+But is yerba mate good for you?

 Yerba mate is often seen as being incredibly healthy, but is that really the case?
 Is yerba mate good for you or is a heavily hyped drink with limited benefits?

-Is Yerba Mate Good For Your Health?
+Is Yerba Mate Good For You?

 - What Is Yerba Mate?